OpenACC/openacc-best-practices-guide/04-Parallelize.markdown

 operation will ensure that no two iterations with write to the region at the same time.
 An `update` operation is a combined read and write.
 Finally a `capture` operation performs an update, but saves the value calculated in that region to use in the code that follows.
-If no clause is given then an update operation will occur.
+If no clause is given, then an update operation will occur.

 ### Atomic Example ###